Darshan528/student/navigation/about.md

 - 🏫 Highschool: Delnorte!

-### Culture and Famil
+### Culture and Family

 Everything for me, is family, culture, being a great person, and hitting the gym as much as possible

-- I am indian, and from a state in india called tamilnadu and I am a hindu
+- I'm indian and from a state called tamilnadu
+- I'm religous and believe in hinduisum
-- My mother is from a city in tamilnadu (india) called Salem[family tree]({{site.baseurl}}/images/about/familytree.png)
+- My mother is from a city in tamilnadu (india) called Salem ({{site.baseurl}}/images/about/familytree.png)
 - My dad is from a city in tamilnadu (india) called Coimbatore
-- My family is very big, besides having lots of relatives some are related to each other making connections stretch even further
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- My favorite cultural food is pongal (Ven Pongal is a creamy, comforting dish made with raw rice and yellow moong dal, tempered with ghee, cumin, black pepper, ginger, curry leaves, and asafoetida, giving it a rich, aromatic flavor.)
+- A cultural day I enjoy is diwali because its fun to get together with friends and light fireworks